Spike815/Immoweb_application/README.md

 # Immoweb_application
 ## Description
-In this project, I designed the interactive applicationa to help users visualize and predict property prices in Belgium, specifically focusing on real estate properties listed on [Immoweb](https://www.immoweb.be/en).
+In this project, I designed the interactive applicationa to help users visualise and predict property prices in Belgium, specifically focusing on real estate properties listed on [Immoweb](https://www.immoweb.be/en).
 Below are some key points about this project:

 ### -Data Collection and Processing